RohmSemiconductor/Linux-Kernel-PMIC-Drivers/_includes/kernel_conf_tbl.md

 ### Configuration:

-Configuration options may want to enable for kernel build are:
+Configuration options one may want to enable for kernel build are:

 ```